manuel-serrano/hiphop/doc/dev.md

 ```

 Then, each HipHop programs has to be compiled with the `hhc` compiler
-that is shipped with the `HipHop` package:
+that is shipped with the `HipHop` package.
+Considering the file `abro.hh.js`
+defined above, it can be compiled with:

 ```shell
 ~/.node_modules/hiphop/bin/hhc.sh abro.hh.js -o abro.js